Dillan-Vassa/MyBlog/_posts/2025-07-18-Aurora-Forecast-Blog.md

 ## Sending Emails:

+I used SMTP2GO because I could send emails free of charge and they provided a Python API.

 #### 1. Create the email client:

-I initialised the SMTP2GO client with the API key (received when setting up an accout).
+I initialised the SMTP2GO client with the API key (received when setting up an account).
 This is to authenticate the account, allowing me to freely send emails:

 ```python
 client = Smtp2goClient(apikey)